KerorinNorthFox/osu-framework-wiki-ja/Setting-up-your-first-project.md

 ```

 ## Appendix

-### Setup Attribute
+### `SetUp` attribute

-The [Setup](https://nunit.org/docs/2.2/setup.html) NUnit attribute marks a method as a setup method that runs as a step before every group of tests in a test method.
-The steps created by this attribute gets added to the visual test browser as well.
+The [`SetUp`](https://docs.nunit.org/articles/nunit/writing-tests/attributes/setup.html) NUnit attribute marks a method as a setup method that runs as a step before every group of tests in a test method.
+The steps created by this attribute get added to the visual test browser as well.

-### BackgroundDependencyLoader Attribute
+### `BackgroundDependencyLoader` attribute

-The [BackgroundDependencyLoader](https://github.com/ppy/osu-framework/blob/master/osu.Framework/Allocation/BackgroundDependencyLoaderAttribute.cs) attribute denotes a method to be the load method of a [Drawable](https://github.com/ppy/osu-framework/blob/master/osu.Framework/Graphics/Drawable.cs).
+The [`BackgroundDependencyLoader`](https://github.com/ppy/osu-framework/blob/master/osu.Framework/Allocation/BackgroundDependencyLoaderAttribute.cs) attribute denotes a method to be the load method of a [Drawable](https://github.com/ppy/osu-framework/blob/master/osu.Framework/Graphics/Drawable.cs).
 You can specify a type in the method parameters to attempt to grab an object of that type that has been [cached](https://github.com/ppy/osu-framework/blob/master/osu.Framework/Caching/Cached.cs).

-### Further Reading
+### Further reading

-For information on how to load your own resources such as textures and audio, please read [Setting Up Compiled Resource Stores](https://github.com/ppy/osu-framework/wiki/Setting-Up-Compiled-Resource-Stores).
+- For information on how to load your own resources such as textures and audio, please read [Setting Up Compiled Resource Stores](https://github.com/ppy/osu-framework/wiki/Setting-Up-Compiled-Resource-Stores).

-For more information regarding dependency injection via the BackgroundDependencyLoader attribute, please read [Dependency Injection](https://github.com/ppy/osu-framework/wiki/Dependency-Injection)
+- For more information regarding dependency injection via the BackgroundDependencyLoader attribute, please read [Dependency Injection](https://github.com/ppy/osu-framework/wiki/Dependency-Injection)

-For additional reading on visual tests, please refer to [Dynamic Compilation and Visual Testing](https://github.com/ppy/osu-framework/wiki/Development-and-Testing)
+- For additional reading on visual tests, please refer to [Dynamic Compilation and Visual Testing](https://github.com/ppy/osu-framework/wiki/Development-and-Testing)